Hamish Macdonald (broadcast journalist): ABC TV (Australia)

 Macdonald hosted Q+A on Australia's ABC TV from February 2020, replacing Tony Jones as host of the panel program, until his final appearance in June 2021.
 Macdonald was at the helm of the show as it moved from Monday night to Thursday.
 With Macdonald at the helm, viewership plummeted from 411,000 in early 2020 to 280,000 a year later.
 By April 2021, the numbers had plunged even further, with just 224,000 metro viewers tuning in.
 Macdonald left the role after 18 months, stating that he was excited to be "moving into a new opportunity" and looked forward to working with the ABC in the future.

 The abuse Macdonald received on Twitter while hosting Q+A, which prompted him to deactivate his account in January 2021, contributed to his decision to leave the program.
 Similarly, another ABC presenter, Lisa Millar, also decided to quit the social media site in September 2021 due to the abuse she was also receiving while hosting News Breakfast.
 Both Macdonald and Millar's experiences prompted a public discussion about the high level of personal abuse and bullying Australian journalists face on Twitter, and how the platform can better manage the issue.

+In March 2026, Macdonald hosted a new series on the ABC titled The Matter of Facts.